craftersshaft/FunkinWarehouse/README.md

 if you want your mod added as a track, let me know. thanks to DiamondBrickZ for making the chart's intro music!

-Current tracks:
+# Current tracks

+Normal:
-by Kawai Sprite: Tutorial, Spookeez, Ugh, Fresh, Roses
+Tutorial, Spookeez, Ugh, Fresh, Roses by Kawai Sprite